goncalvesjoao/react-to-commonJS/README.md

 - Cool video with instructions https://docs.npmjs.com/getting-started/publishing-npm-packages on how to publish your npm package.

 ```
-$> npm run build-spa
+$> npm run build-docs
 ```
-- A static version of the SPA will be exported to *spa/dist*, so you can use it has a real web page for you to document or show examples on how to use your React Component.
+- A static version of the SPA will be exported to *docs* directory, so you can use it has a real web page for you to document or show examples on how to use your React Component.
-- Putting the *spa/dist* files on **Github Pages** will work just fine except for the **mock-servers**, but in this case you will probably be using a real API and not your mocks.
+- Uploading the *docs* files on **Github Pages** will work just fine except for the **mock-servers**, but in this case you will probably be using a real API and not your mocks.
-- If your SPA files will not be at the root of your domain (e.g: domain.io/my_component), be sure to change **baseHref** entry on *spa/config/spa.js* (to "/my_component/") this will alter the path of your links and routes.
-Now the command **npm start** will serve your SPA on **localhost:9000/my_component** and exported files of **npm run build-spa** will be conscious of the new path.
+- If your SPA files' location will not be the root path of your domain (e.g: domain.io/my_component), be sure to change **baseHref** entry on *spa/config/spa.js* (to "/my_component/") this will alter the path of your links and routes.
+Now the command **npm start** will serve your SPA on **localhost:9000/my_component** and exported files of **npm run build-docs** will be conscious of the new path.

 ### 6. Importing your React Component on another project
 - TODO